Jaseci-Labs/jaseci/jaseci_ai_kit/jac_nlp/jac_nlp/use_qa/README.md

     dataset = load_dataset("snips_built_in_intents")
     print(dataset["train"][:2])
     ```
-    If imported successsfuly, you should see the data format to be something like this
+    If imported successfuly, you should see the data format to be something like this
     > {"text": ["Share my location with Hillary's sister", "Send my current location to my father"], "label": [5, 5]}

 2. `Converting the format` from the SNIPS out of the box to the format that can be ingested by use_encoder.